 Debugging and Developer Experience

 The ease of debugging failing tests is another important consideration.
 Playwright offers a suite of tools designed to improve the developer experience in this area.
-One of its standout features is the Trace Viewer, a tool that provides a detailed look at test execution, including screenshots, DOM snapshots, and action logs.
+One of its standout features is the official Trace Viewer, which provides a detailed look at test execution, including screenshots, DOM snapshots, and action logs.
 This can make it much easier to diagnose the cause of a test failure.

 Selenium, being more of a library than a comprehensive framework, relies more on external tools and the test runner for debugging and reporting.
 While there is a vast ecosystem of third-party tools that can be integrated with Selenium for these purposes, Playwright's built-in debugging capabilities offer a more integrated experience out of the box.